Metro high school hockey roundups

 GIRLS

-WILLISTON, N.D.—Ali Matter and Kylie Schafer each netted goals as Fargo Davies defeated Williston 4-1 in girls hockey on Friday.

-Emily Anderson added a goal for the Eagles and Sydney Peterson recorded 10 saves.
+MINOT, N.D.—Olivia Weisberg and Paige Ackerman each tallied goals as Minot edged Fargo Davies 2-1 in girls hockey on Saturday.
+Emily Anderson registered a goal for the Eagles.